-You belong to a gun club with one of the nicest Known Distance High Power Rifle facilities in this part of the country.
+The OKCGC has one of the nicest Known Distance High Power Rifle facilities in this part of the country.
 Only through your good stewardship can this range remain operational.

 The following are some basic rules for range use:

-3. While on the way to the butts, observe each firing line and the range in total to ensure the area is not occupied.
+5. While on the way to the butts, observe each firing line and the range in total to ensure the area is not occupied.
 Look in the butts and range shack to ensure neither is occupied.

-Use the range for its intended purposes: High power rifle fire, which includes practice, and competition.
+10. Use the range for its intended purposes: High power rifle fire, which includes practice, and competition.
 This is not a sight in range for deer or varmint rifles, nor is it an overflow range for the Benchrest range.
 On rare occasions the range may be used for long range rifle zeroing (sight in), but this must be cleared with the division chairman.

 Safety is YOUR responsibility